kreativ-anders/kirby-benchmark/README.md

     .htpasswd
     index.php
     user.txt
+  ...
 ```
+>**Creating 10.000 users writes 40.000 items!**

 ## Disclaimer

 The source code is provided "as is" with no guarantee.
-Use it at your own risk and always test it yourself before using it in a production environment.
+Use it at your own risk and always test it yourself before *NOT* using it in a production environment.
 If you find any issues, please create a new issue.

 ## Support

 In case this Plug-In brought you some fun consider supporting kreativ-anders by donating via [PayPal](https://paypal.me/kreativanders), or becoming a **GitHub Sponsor**.

+[^1]:Doing so programmatically raises an exception: 'logicException: The last user cannot be deleted'